 I note that on the iPhone only 80% of the image can be seen.
 Full screen views can be seen on my Facebook artist page.
 You will also find lengthier thoughts about each piece there.
 Use the contact form below or email me with questions, comments, or requests.
 This work is all from 2014 - 2017, in no particular order.
 All are archival pigment prints on BFK Rives paper in editions of 12.
 The models for all were statues from the 18th to 20th centuries (well, a couple have an image from my trove of black and white negatives in there somewhere).
 The dates that are part of the titles are the years when they sat or stood for their likenesses in stone.

 Carpeaux used dancers from the company of the Palais Royale as his models and I used his marble of 1868 as my models.
 If they lived to be very old women, they would have died sometime in the 1930s or 1940s.
 Dancers then were not required to be as thin as they are now, they just had to be very strong and graceful.
-I was surprised to see that one of them is part Asian.
+I find the fairer to have been Mlle.
+Miette, a singer, and the brunette Marfa Muravyova, a ballerina.
 I love their ecstatic gazes.
-"Ecstatic dancers, 1868" 27 x 18" 2016 $1000
+"Ecstatic dancers, 1868, after Carpeaux" 27 x 18" 2016 $1000

 "Adele Deutsch Strauss at 43,1899".
 Third wife, and widow, of Johann Strauss; they had loved one another.
 Ample, powerful, she imagines herself a belly dancer (or as they said in 1899, a "bee dancer") in some exotic locale, stirred by swirling, mystic energies of the orient, aswim in a sea of joy.
 26 x 39", 2016; $2,000